Accreditation Council for Pharmacy Education

 The Binghamton University School of Pharmacy and Pharmaceutical Sciences Doctor of Pharmacy program is intended to prepare students for New York state licensure and certification requirements.
 Admission into this program does not guarantee that students will obtain a license or certificate.
 Licensure and certification requirements are set by agencies that are not controlled by or affiliated with Binghamton University’s School of Pharmacy, and licensure and certification requirements can change at any time.

-- Part I: North American Pharmacist Licensing Exam (NAPLEX)
+- North American Pharmacist Licensing Exam (NAPLEX)

 Once licensed in New York state, an individual has reciprocity with all other U.S. states, with, at a minimum, the successful passing of the Multistate Pharmacy Jurisprudence Examination (MPJE).
 Find a complete list of any additional state restrictions for licensure transfer on the National Association of Boards of Pharmacy website.